North Carolina Commission of Indian Affairs: Structure and membership

 The commission is organized under the North Carolina Department of Administration.
 The commission is made up of 28 members.
 This comprises members appointed by the eight state-recognized tribes, four designated Indian urban associations, the Speaker of the North Carolina House of Representatives, the President of the North Carolina Senate, and seven ex officio members: the secretary of the North Carolina Department of Administration, the chairman of the N.C.
 Employment Security Commission, the secretary of the North Carolina Department of Environmental Quality, the secretary of the North Carolina Department of Health and Human Services, the North Carolina Commissioner of Labor, the chairperson of the N.C.
 Native American Youth Organization, and the chairperson of the N.C.
 Native American Council on Higher Education.
-The Indian communities represented on the commission are the Coharie of Sampson and Harnett Counties, the Eastern Band of the Cherokee, the Haliwa-Saponi of Halifax, Warren and adjoining counties, the Lumbee of Robeson, Hoke and Scotland Counties, the Meherrin of Hertford, Bertie, Northampton and Gates Counties, the Waccamaw-Siouan from Columbus and Bladen Counties, the Sappony of Person County, the Cumberland County Association for Indian People of Cumberland County, the Guilford Native Americans Association of Guilford and surrounding counties, the Metrolina Native American Association of Mecklenburg and surrounding counties, the Occaneechi Band of the Saponi Nation of Orange and surrounding counties, and the Triangle Native American Society of Wake and surrounding counties.
+The Indian communities represented on the commission are the Coharie of Sampson and Harnett Counties, the Eastern Band of the Cherokee, the Haliwa-Saponi of Halifax, Warren and adjoining counties, the Lumbee of Robeson, Hoke and Scotland Counties, the Meherrin of Hertford, Bertie, Northampton and Gates Counties, the Waccamaw Siouan Indians from Columbus and Bladen Counties, the Sappony of Person County, the Cumberland County Association for Indian People of Cumberland County, the Guilford Native Americans Association of Guilford and surrounding counties, the Metrolina Native American Association of Mecklenburg and surrounding counties, the Occaneechi Band of the Saponi Nation of Orange and surrounding counties, and the Triangle Native American Society of Wake and surrounding counties.
 The commission meets four times per year.